Gun data computer: Systems

 The successor to the TACFIRE system is the Advanced Field Artillery Tactical Data System (AFATDS).
 The AFATDS is the "Fires XXI" computer system for both tactical and technical fire control.
 It replaced both BCS (for technical fire solutions) and IFSAS/L-TACFIRE (for tactical fire control) systems in U.S. Field Artillery organizations, as well as in maneuver fire support elements at the battalion level and higher.
-As of 2009, the U.S. Army was transitioning from a version based on a Sun Microsystems SPARC computer running the Linux kernel to a version based on laptop computers running the Microsoft Windows operating system.
+By 2009, the U.S. Army was transitioning from a version based on a Sun Microsystems SPARC computer running the Linux kernel to a version based on laptop computers running the Microsoft Windows operating system.

 Surviving examples

 One reason for a lack of surviving examples of early units was the use of radium on the dials.
 As a result they were classified as hazardous waste and were disposed of by the United States Department of Energy.
-Currently there is one surviving example of FADAC at the Fort Sill artillery museum.
+Currently there is one surviving example of a FADAC computer at the Fort Sill artillery museum.